WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 ![Activating Bitcoin testnet network in Wasabi Wallet](/SettingsGeneral.png "Activating Bitcoin testnet network in Wasabi Wallet")

-Once you are in the `Bitcoin` page, click the dropdown bar under network and choose `Testnet`.
+Once you are in the `Bitcoin` page, click the dropdown bar under network and choose `TestNet`.

 ![Activating Bitcoin testnet network in Wasabi Wallet](/SettingsBitcoin.png "Activating Bitcoin testnet network in Wasabi Wallet")